-- A.M. in Organismic and Evolutionary Biology University of Minnesota, Twin Cities, MN, USA 2005
+- A.M. in Organismic and Evolutionary Biology, Harvard University

 My research is generally concerned with understanding how changing environments shape plant diversity on both evolutionary and ecological time scales.
 Currently, I am focused on using historical specimen data to study how historic climate change (over the past century) has impacted plant phenology and diversity across North America.

 - Shaw, EC, Fowler, R, Ohadi, S, Bayly, MJ, Barrett, RA, Tibbits, J, Strand, A, Willis, CG, Donohue, K, Robeck, P, Cousens, RD.
 Explaining the worldwide distributions of two highly mobile species: Cakile edentula and Cakile maritima.
 J Biogeogr.
 2020; 48: 603– 615. https://doi.org/10.1111/jbi.